tak1827/secret-janken-contract/README.md

 # How to play
 Walking through Janken contract.
 Taking 2 steps to play with.
+Before play, please take care that the biting nft have already approve Janken contract address

 ### 1st, Making offer
 a player offer a match to the opponent